drteaspoon420/MGMod/game/dota_addons/mgmod/scripts/vscripts/plugin_system/Readme.md

 If you added anything in 'CmdRegistrations' block, you also need to have those in your plugin script.
 These are 'chat' command.
 Here is example command.
 ```
 function ExamplePlugin:TestCmd(tArgs,bTeam,iPlayer)
-    print("this cmd was used in team chat? " .. bTeam)
+    --print("this cmd was used in team chat? " .. bTeam)
-    print("this cmd was used by player: " .. iPlayer)
+    --print("this cmd was used by player: " .. iPlayer)
-    print("this cmd had following arguments:")
+    --print("this cmd had following arguments:")
     DeepPrintTable(tArgs)
 end
 ```